Superrehtard/old_diaspora_wiki/Using-apache.md

 # Using apache instead of thin server on Fedora

+This seems like it overlaps with installing on ubuntu/apache, so let's get rid of one.  -- Raphael Sofaer

 ##General

 This page covers the steps which makes diaspora server running on port 3000.
 Besides this, most users